ths-lund-fullstack-2024/2024-10-29-js-arrays-loops-functions/README.md

 } while (condition);
 ```

-Let's do the same example with the count, but set the condition to `count === 0`.
-This means the condition is true straight away but since it's a do-while, it will run atleast once and update the value so it's not 0 anymore.
-If we hadn't updated the value, this would have been a infinite loop.
+Let's do the same example with the count, but set the condition to `count !== 0`.
+This means the condition is false straight away but since it's a do-while, it will run atleast once and update the value so it's not 0 anymore.

 ```js
 let count = 0;